 Our work in the discovery, development, and testing of new treatments (including vaccines), is mostly done in rodents (mice, rats, and guinea pigs).
-Some rodents are genetically altered to be more closely aligned with human diseases.
-This work is only carried out once the required ethical and scientific reviews have been completed.
-Other animals that GSK uses include dogs, rabbits, pigs, poultry, fish and Non-Human Primates (NHPs).
+Over the past decade rodents and rabbits have accounted for over 98% of the animals we use for research.
+A small number of rodents are genetically altered to be more closely aligned with human diseases.
+This is only carried out once the required ethical and scientific questions have been answered.
+Mini-pigs, dogs, and monkeys make up the remaining 2% of animals GSK use.

-All our animals are bred specifically for laboratory use.
-Animals are sourced from providers approved by welfare regulatory bodies/agencies and/or accreditation bodies such as AAALAC International.
+All our animals are bred specifically for research.
+We only purchase from sources approved by governments and accreditation bodies such as AAALAC International.